 You’re doing your best to fill that cute little belly with a variety of healthy baby foods, and your baby may already be exploring bites from the family meals.
-Great job, Mom!
-Eventually your little one will ditch the mush completely, but he needs your help to get there.
+Great job!
+Eventually your little one will ditch the mashed foods completely, but he needs your help to get there.

-Here are two of the most important things you need to know about feeding your older baby and providing nutritious baby drinks.
+Here are 2 of the most important things you need to know about feeding your older baby and providing nutritious baby drinks.

 Breastmilk or iron-fortified formula will continue to provide your baby’s essential nutrition, but you can start getting him ready to drink from an open cup with a few sips of water at mealtimes (with your help of course).
 It’s good practice for your baby’s developmental growth, and he will probably get a kick out of it too!